hgoebl/mobile-usage/README.md

 ## Map

 In this step the cooked objects from `transform` are prepared to better suite as statistical input.
-You can this of this aggregated object as tiny summaries.
+You can think of this aggregated object as "tiny summaries".

 ## Reduce